National Patriotic Front (Wales): Investiture

-Following the May 1967 announcement that Prince Charles would be invested as Prince of Wales in an official ceremony in Caernarfon on 1 July 1969, the Patriotic Front launched the first organised anti-investiture campaign.
-Cymdeithas Llywelyn (Welsh for “Llywelyn Society”) was formed in September 1967 by the NPF to oppose the investiture.
+Following the May 1967 announcement that Prince Charles would be invested as Prince of Wales in an official ceremony in Caernarfon on 1 July 1969, the Patriotic Front launched the first organised anti-investiture campaign. was formed in September 1967 by the NPF to oppose the investiture.
 The group held its first protest in Cilmeri on 11 December that year, marking the anniversary of the death of Llywelyn ap Gruffudd at the hands of English forces in 1282.
-Attendees marched to the memorial stone near the village, which is said to mark the site where Llywelyn was ambushed and killed during the conquest of Wales, earning him the epithet Llywelyn ein Llyw Olaf (literally “Llywelyn our Last Leader”).
+Attendees marched to the memorial stone near the village, which is said to mark the site where Llywelyn was ambushed and killed during the conquest of Wales, earning him the epithet Llywelyn ein Llyw Olaf (lit.
+'Llywelyn, our last leader').
 The protest became an annual commemoration of Llywelyn that continues to the present day, with the FWA becoming a regular participant; this culminated in a clash between police and members of both the FWA and NPF in December 1968.
+During the event, around forty attendees marched with torches to Builth Wells police station and burned the Union Jack outside, prompting the scuffle, in which the protestors hurled abuse at police officers and jeered at them, calling them "Nazis" and the "Gestapo".
+Julian Cayo-Evans was arrested during the altercation for assaulting a police officer, resulting in him receiving a four-month custodial sentence, suspended for two years.
+The following day, NPF General Secretary Glyn Rowlands resigned from his position in a letter to Toni Lewis.

 In the lead-up to the investiture, the Patriotic Front actively protested against events associated with the ceremony’s preparations and sought to organise a unified opposition with other nationalist organisations, including Cymdeithas yr Iaith Gymraeg.
-In November 1967, the two organisations protested the arrival of Lord Snowdon and the investiture preparation committee at the Temple of Peace in Cardiff, which had been targeted by a Mudiad Amddiffyn Cymru (MAC) bombing the previous evening.
-Gethin ap Gruffydd was dragged away and arrested by police during the protest after being caught throwing eggs at members of the committee.
+In November 1967, the two organisations protested the arrival of Lord Snowdon and the investiture preparation committee at the Temple of Peace in Cardiff, which had been targeted by a Mudiad Amddiffyn Cymru (lit. 'movement for the defence of Wales'; MAC) bombing the previous evening.
+A crowd of around 250 protestors was reportedly gathered at the venue, holding republican placards and booing the arrival of the committee.
+There are conflicting accounts of how the protest subsequently unfolded, but attendees maintain that police acted heavy-handedly in their response.
+Gethin ap Gruffydd was arrested by police after allegedly assaulting a police officer, using obscene language and being caught throwing eggs at members of the committee.
+Toni Lewis was also among those arrested, as was former MAC member and Cymdeithas yr Iaith activist Emyr Llywelyn Jones.
+Ap Gruffydd later denied having discharged eggs at committee members, but admitted possessing eggs, which he claimed to have smeared on the windows of the police van in which he was being held to use as adhesive for anti-investiture posters.
+Following the scuffle, up to thirteen protestors were brought before Cardiff magistrates on a range of public order offences.

-The organisation was effectively dissolved in 1969 after its leaders were arrested and charged for their involvement with the FWA, although Tony Lewis avoided a prison sentence.